 What does the Bible say?

 1. It ascended, or arose, (KJV: was “coming up”) (Gk. αναβαινω, anabaino) out of the earth.

-Note: Before jumping to any conclusion that the rise of the United States of America is symbolized here by some sort of plantlike growth from the earth, the earth representing the New World away from the turmoil of Europe, at this point the reader should note:
+Note: Before jumping to any conclusion that the rise of the United States of America is symbolized here by some sort of plantlike growth from the earth, the earth representing the New World away from the turmoil of Europe, right now the reader should note:

 a.
-Its predecessor also rose (Gk. αναβαινω, anabaino), but from the sea.
+Its predecessor also arose (Gk. αναβαινω, anabaino), but from the sea.
 The same verb is used for the rise of both beasts.

 c.
 This animal is the third of the three to appear.
 The first, the dragon, appears in the sky.
 The second appears from the sea.
 This third one appears from the earth.